dburriss/dburriss.github.io/_drafts/2021-08-23-reliable-api-part-2.md

 ## That idempotence thing

 So you stopped using XML and SOAP and started sending JSON so you figured you had this REST stuff down.
-If the last few weeks has taught you anything though it is that thereis way more to this API design than the getting started pages on web frameworks tell you.
+If the last few weeks has taught you anything though it is that there is way more to this API design than the getting started pages on web frameworks tell you.
 You do recall this idea of *idempotent* calls though and this seems like what you are looking for.
 Searching for solutions, the internet seems to be a dumpster fire of people arguing about whether POST should be idempotent or not.
 Going to the source and reading the POST section of the [RFC](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.3) you decide on:

 - Respond with `201 Created` if the resource does not exist
 - Respond with `303 See Other` if the resource already exists